Unicon/shib-cas-authn3/README.md

 #### Overview

-- Download and extract the "latest release" zip or tar from releases.
-The internal folder structure matches file locations in your IdP.
+- Download and extract the "latest release" zip or tar [from releases](https://github.com/Unicon/shib-cas-authn3/releases).
 - Copy the no-conversation-state.jsp file to your `IDP_HOME/edit-webapp`
-- Copy two included jar files (`cas-client-core-x.x.x.jar` and `shib-casuathenticator-x.x.x.jar`) into the IDP_HOME/edit-webapp/WEB-INF/lib.
+- Copy two included jar files (`cas-client-core-x.x.x.jar` and `shib-casuathenticator-x.x.x.jar`) into the `IDP_HOME/edit-webapp/WEB-INF/lib`.
 - Update the IdP's `web.xml`.
 - Update the IdP's `idp.properties` file.
 - Rebuild the war file.